williamvds/uni/osc/lectures.md

   - `while(flag[i] && turn == i)` terminates and j enters section

 ## Hardware solution
-- Disable interrupts whilst executing a critical section and prevent interruption (eg form timers, I/O devices)
+- Disable interrupts whilst executing a critical section and prevent interruption (eg from timers, I/O devices)
 - _May_ be appropriate on a single CPU machine

 - Atomic instructions:
   - `test_and_set()`
   - `swap_and_compare()`
   - Uninterruptible - done in one contiguous set of instructions
   - Used in combination with global lock variables, assumed to be `true` if the lock is in use

 - Cons
-  - Are hardware instructions and (usually) not directly accessible to the user - OS is meant to abstract this
+  - Are hardware instructions and (usually) not directly accessible to the user
+      \- OS is meant to abstract this
   - Busy waiting
   - Deadlock is possible - if two threads request resources in opposite order
   - Insufficient on modern multi-core/processor machines

 - OS uses hardware instructions to implement higher level mechanisms/instructions for mutual exclusion - ie mutexes and semaphores

 ## Mutexes
 > Mutex: An approach for mutual exclusion provided by the OS